Bardon, Leicestershire: History

-The village's name means 'tumulus hill'.
+The name originates from Old English, meaning 'tumulus hill'.

 East of Bardon Hill is an oval moat about 12 m wide and 1.5 m deep.
-It encloses an area measuring about 65 m by 75 m, and the island thus created is raised about 1.5 m above the level of the surrounding land.
-The site is a scheduled monument.
-This site is about 440 m east of Kellam's Farm and a few metres north of the main east-west asphalt driveway (carriage road) linking Copt Oak and Bardon Hall.
+It encloses an area measuring about 65 m by 75 m, creating an island raised roughly 1.5 m above the surrounding land.
+The site is a scheduled monument located about 440 m east of Kellam's Farm, just north of the asphalt carriage road linking Copt Oak and Bardon Hall.

-South of Bardon Hill is a second moat.
-This moat is square or rectangular.
-The moat island is the site of the old Bardon Hall, which was demolished in about 1840 after the current Bardon Hall was completed further up Bardon Hill.
-The latter is a Tudor Revival house designed by the architect Robert Lugar and completed in about 1837.
+A second, square or rectangular moat lies south of Bardon Hill.
+The moat island was the site of Old Bardon Hall, which was demolished in about 1840 following the completion of the present Bardon Hall higher up Bardon Hill.

-Granite was being quarried from Bardon Hill by 1622.
-In 1832 the Leicester and Swannington Railway was opened, passing close by the then village of Bardon.
-A branch was built to the quarry and continues to carry granite from the quarry.
-Bardon Hill railway station was near the parish church.
-The station was closed in the 20th century but the railway through it remains open for freight as part of the Leicester to Burton upon Trent Line.
+Granite extraction at Bardon Hill dates to at least 1622.
+In 1832, the Leicester and Swannington Railway opened adjacent to the former village.
+An industrial siding was built into the quarry and remains in active freight use on the Leicester to Burton upon Trent Line.
+Bardon Hill railway station formerly served the area before its closure in the mid-20th century.

-In 1921 Bardon had a population of 511 and a public house called the Birch Tree.
-However, in the 1990s the village was demolished to allow the quarry to be expanded.
+In 1921, Bardon recorded a population of 511 and contained a public house, the Birch Tree.
+During the late 20th century, the original village housing was demolished to allow quarry operations to expand.

+Governance

+At the lowest level of local government, Bardon has no parish council; due to its small population, it functions as a parish meeting.

+District services are administered by North West Leicestershire District Council, within which the parish forms part of the larger Bardon electoral ward.
+County-level local government functions are provided by Leicestershire County Council.
+For representation in the UK Parliament, Bardon forms part of the North West Leicestershire constituency.

+Economy

+The economy of Bardon is centered on heavy extraction, building materials production, and distribution services.